Can Supplements Benefit Swimmers?

 Can supplements really benefit you as an athlete, or are they just another money pit?
 The short answer is yes and yes.
 Allow me to explain.

 Protein aids muscle growth, repairs hormones and keeps the immune system healthy.
 It’s no secret that competitive swimming takes an extreme toll on the body.
 That’s why it’s absolutely essential that the young athlete get enough protein to repair the muscles as they are broken down.
-The International Society of Sports Nutrition recommends consuming 1.4-2.0 g of protein per kg of body mass.
+The International Society of Sports Nutrition recommends at minimum consuming 1.4-2.0 g of protein per kg of body mass (0.6-0.9 g per pound).
 So, for a 150 lb person that would equal 95-136 g of protein per day.
-Protein in the form of a powder is a quick pre or post-workout option when paired with the right foods.
-Get yourself a blender bottle, some water or milk, and boom—down the gullet with little to no effort.
+Most swimmers are going to fall on the high end of that range, and many will even have a greater demand.
+Protein in the form of a powder or ready-to-drink shake is a quick pre or post-workout option when paired with the right foods.
+That last part is important — remember that protein shakes are not a meal!
+For a look at how to choose a QUALITY protein powder or ready-to-drink shake, check out Reading Labels Part 1 – Protein Powder and Supplement Suggestions by Brand.

 As mentioned earlier, no one has the perfect diet.
-Multi-vitamins can help fill in where we fall short.
-They are packed with vitamins, minerals, and antioxidants found in a wide variety of foods – many of which we never even touch.
+You CAN get all of your vitamins and minerals from food, the problem is most people don’t.
+Multi-vitamins or greens powders can help fill in where we fall short.
 These small but mighty nutrients keep our immune systems strong, aid with recovery, and prevent chronic health conditions as we age.
 For the competitive swimmer, getting sick is at the bottom of the docket.
 That’s why getting the right nutrients, in the right amounts is crucial.
 Not to mention, athletes require additional vitamins and minerals to make up for an increased energy demand.
+Work on eating habits first (for an extended period of time), and then talk to your doctor or RD about supplementing with a quality (more on that below) multi-vitamin.
+If you suspect a deficiency, request some bloodwork, and go from there.
 Moral of the story: the little things (like vitamins and minerals) matter when it comes time for competition.

 This should go without saying.
 However, with the overwhelming amount of supplements on the market it’s something that can get lost in the shuffle.
 A product with killer marketing that looks good on the outside isn’t always good for your insides.
 It’s important to actually read the label and see what’s in the stuff.

-Questions to ask yourself: Do I recognize OR can I pronounce all of the ingredients?
+Questions to ask yourself: Do I recognize OR can I pronounce the ingredients?
 Where did it come from/what’s the source?
 Is it minimally processed?
 What is the benefit of taking this?
 What is the negative of NOT taking this?
+Is this supplement NSF, Informed Sport, or Banned Substance Control Group certified?

 If the answer to these questions is not overwhelmingly positive, *hint hint*.
 It’s probably a money pit of doom.